Viru Infantry Battalion: Estonian War of Independence

 On 28 November 1918, the 6th Division of the Red Army attacked the positions of the 4th Infantry Regiment at Narva.
 The regiment had just 595 men in 2 battalions, and together with few hundred Estonian Defence League members, the regiment was forced to leave Narva and retreat west.
 On 4 January 1919, units of 4th Infantry Regiment managed to stop the advancing Red Army at Valkla.
 The regiment took part in the following counter-offensive and liberated Narva on 19 January 1919.
 By the end of the war, the regiment had 53 officers, and 1476 NCOs and soldiers in its ranks, and was commanded by Colonel Jakob Vende.

 1920–1940

 After demobilization the unit was renamed 4th Single Infantry Battalion, and was based at Narva-Jõesuu.
 On 1 April 1924, the battalion was added to the 5th Infantry Regiment at Narva.
 On 1 October 1928, most units of 4th Single Infantry Battalion were moved to Jõhvi and Kurtna, while one infantry and one machine gun platoon took positions at Vasknarva.
+From 1 October to 28 October 1928, the regiment was commanded by Voldemar Karl Koch.
 After the Soviet occupation in 1940 the battalion was disbanded.